Comprehensive Plan Rezoning

 - Monday, October 1, 2018: A Public Hearing was held at the Town Council Meeting and the Town Council voted to continue the Public Hearing until October 17.

-- Wednesday, October 17, 2018: A Public Hearing was held at the Town Council Meeting.
+- Wednesday, October 17, 2018: A Public Hearing was held at the Town Council Meeting and the Town Council voted to continue the Public Hearing until November 5.

-- Monday, November 5, 2018: A Public Hearing will be held at the Town Council Meeting.
+- Monday, November 5, 2018: A Public Hearing was held at the Town Council Meeting and the Town Council voted to close the Public Hearing and refer the case to the Land Use Review Board.

-- Date TBD: Town Council will receive the Land Use Review Board recommendation and be able to make a decision on this rezoning proposal
+- Tuesday, November 20, 2018: Town Council will receive the Land Use Review Board recommendation and be able to make a decision on this rezoning proposal.

 Senior Planner - Long Range